 Unfortunately, there is not a short clip of that scene, but the Battle of Takodana does contain it.

 Now, as I have said before, this imagery has a very clear meaning in film.
-Drawing on the image of the groom carrying the bride over the threshold of the ship (and restricted from showing sexual acts on screen by the Hays Code) the filmmakers needed to be creative in how they expressed sexuality.
+Drawing on the image of the groom carrying the bride over the threshold (and restricted from showing sexual acts on screen by the Hays Code) the filmmakers needed to be creative in how they expressed sexuality.
 One way monster films found was to show the monster carrying an unconscious woman in his arms.

 I did not see The Force Awakens in the theater, but I saw a clip of the bridal carry in the Screen Junkies Honest Trailer for the film.
 When I saw the bridal carry, I was shocked.
 Even the guys on Collider Videos, when they watched the bridal carry scene in their commentary on the film, shouted out, “It’s just like the monster movies!”
 That’s right guys.
 It is just like the monster movies.
 Now what does it mean when they show it in the monster movies?